aleksi-lukkarinen/full-stack-open-part3/README.md

 For the third part of the Full Stack Open course.

-The server is running on [Heroku](https://stormy-journey-76485.herokuapp.com/).
+The application (both the client and the server) is running on [Heroku](https://stormy-journey-76485.herokuapp.com/).